-When pursuing a degree in Anthropology, you have the opportunity to work with faculty who are active researchers with a depth and breadth of knowledge in the field.
-Take advantage of office hours to speak with your instructors about your performance in class, the content of readings and assignments, and how the course helps you work toward your goals.
+When pursuing a degree in Anthropology, you have the opportunity to work with faculty who have expertise and experience in the field.
+Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

 Enrolling in a field class or field school is the best way to work with faculty over the course of several weeks.
 This experience frequently leads to further internships, volunteer opportunities, and letters of recommendation for employment or graduate school.

 Honors students enroll in ANTH-A 399 Honors Tutorial in Anthropology, where they conduct original research to prepare a thesis.
-A 399 may be repeated once.
+This course may be repeated once.
 A one-hour oral examination concerning the thesis is administered during the senior year by a three-member committee, with one member selected from outside the Anthropology department.
 Eligible and interested students should consult with the academic advisor.

 Undergraduate scholarships and awards